Wolox/react-bootstrap/README.md

 - export the `NODE_PATH` variable: `export NODE_PATH=$NVM_DIR/versions/node/NODE VERSION/lib/node_modules`
 - Reinstall it: `npm install -g yo`

 WARNING: Be careful when setting these variables to set them to the correct node version or you may completely break npm.
-If you accidentaly do break it, you must uninstall node and npm, reinstall them and start over.
+If you accidentaly do break it, try to set the prefix again, if you can't you may need to uninstall node and npm, reinstall them and start over.